-Restrictions on Assistance to Students Enrolled in Institutions of Higher Education
+Restrictions on Assistance to Students Enrolled in Institutions of Higher Education verifying any one of the following exemption criteria:

 This section applies only to students who are seeking assistance on their own, separately from their parents.
 It does not apply to students residing with parents who are seeking or receiving HCV assistance.